API Key Management

 - Scope and permission compatibility

-- Tenant policy limits (expiration requirements, rate limit ceilings)
+sk_effective permission derivation from the highest resource permissionpk_resource permission caps (none/readonly)- Tenant policy limits (expiration requirements, rate limit ceilings)

 The plain key secret is returned exactly once in the response.
 It is never stored or retrievable again.